aezechuk/birthbff-grc-assessment/README.md

 **Simulated AWS cloud security assessment for a HIPAA-aligned AI-powered childbirth education platform handling sensitive maternal health data.**

 In this project I step into the role of a Cloud Security (GRC) Analyst at BirthBFF, a planned AI-powered childbirth education application that processes sensitive maternal health data.
-I deploy and intentionally misconfigure an AWS environment tosimulate a neglected cloud environment with production-like security risks, then conduct a structured security assessment mapped to HIPAA, NIST SP 800-53 Rev. 5, and CIS AWS Foundations Benchmark v1.4.
+I deploy and intentionally misconfigure an AWS environment to simulate a neglected cloud environment with production-like security risks, then conduct a structured security assessment mapped to HIPAA, NIST SP 800-53 Rev. 5, and CIS AWS Foundations Benchmark v1.4.

 The environment includes IAM users with excessive privileges, a publicly accessible S3 bucket containing mock PHI-like patient data, overly permissive security groups, missing network segmentation, and gaps in logging and monitoring coverage.
 Each misconfiguration is documented as a formal audit finding with framework mappings, evidence screenshots, and remediation guidance.